shyam728/Evotech_MERN_SURVEY/README.md

 ### Deployment

-The app is deployed on Heroku at https://my-survey-app.herokuapp.com/
+The app is deployed on Vercal at https://evotech-mern-survey-4sg40b8t8-ajay-agrawals-projects.vercel.app/

 ## Built With